Mill3/mill3-packages/packages/wp-theme-boilerplate/README.md

-# MILL3 Wordpress Theme Boilerplate
+# MILL3-packages : Wordpress Theme Boilerplate with Webpack

 Our WP theme boilerplate using Timber/Twig templates